Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Error analysis for the randomized Milstein process

-This follows from a straightforward modification of the proof of Theorem \ref{ThmUpperBound}. \end{remark} \begin{remark} In the jump-free case ($\rho=0$) we get from the proof of Theorem \ref{ThmUpperBound} that there exists $K_{10}\in (0,\infty)$ such that for all $n\in\N$,
+This follows from a straightforward modification of the proof of Theorem \ref{ThmUpperBound} and indicates that the convergence rate of the Milstein scheme is improved by randomization. \end{remark} \begin{remark} In the jump-free case ($\rho=0$) we obtain following the proof of Theorem \ref{ThmUpperBound} that there exists a constant $K_{10}\in (0,\infty)$ such that for all $n\in\N$,

-Hence our result implies the same upper error bound for the randomized Milstein process as in \cite[Proposition 1]{Morkisz2020} but under slightly weaker assumptions on $\mu$ and $\sigma$.
-Moreover, for $\varrho_2=\min\{\frac{1}{2}+\varrho_1,1\}$ we recover the upper error bound from \cite{kruse2018}, which therein is obtained for a two-stage randomized Milstein scheme. \end{remark}
+Thus, we obtain the same upper error bound for the randomized Milstein process as in \cite[Proposition 1]{Morkisz2020} under slightly weaker assumptions on $\mu$ and $\sigma$.
+Additionally, we recover for $\varrho_2=\min\{\frac{1}{2}+\varrho_1,1\}$ the upper error bound found in \cite{kruse2018} for a two-stage randomized Milstein scheme. \end{remark}